InsightDataScience/anomaly_detection/README.md

 Your submission must pass at least the provided test in order to pass the coding challenge.

-## Instructions to submit your solution
+## Instructions to Submit your Solution
 * To submit your entry please use the link you receieved in your coding challenge invite email
 * You will only be able to submit through the link one time
 * Do NOT attach a file - we will not admit solutions which are attached files